 - The oral defense of the doctoral dissertation will consist of the following: (a) a formal presentation to the department and university community [at which the committee will be present]: (b) a question session by the whole audience; (c) a closed session for the candidate and committee; (d) an executive session of the committee.

 - Students have 6 years in which to complete the doctoral degree from the date of their first registration in the doctoral program at Washington University.
-Students who exceed this limit must ask their committee to petition the graduate school to be continued in the program.
+Students who exceed this limit must ask their committee to petition the Office of Graduate Studies in Arts & Sciences to be continued in the program.
 Only under unusual circumstances will the student be allowed to continue in the program past 6 years after entering the program.